geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 But Karacous, with strength that more became<br>
 The arm of Ali than his stunted frame,<br>
 Strikes on the groin, and though the hauberk broke<br>
-Its force, the palsied limb confest the stroke;
+Its force, the palsied limb confest the stroke;<br>
 Nor might the staggering King the blow repell<br>
 When on his arm the heavy sabre fell,<br>
 And but a chain the precious weapon bound,<br>